 Emma Knight has worked at Chilton for a number of years as our Sports Coach.
 In that time, she has taught skills for children from Year R to 6 in multisports, athletics, games, gymnastics, dance and even swimming, gaining the trust of the children and offering support for staff.

-In 2020, Emma was able to secure a Gold Standard award for Kitemark for the third consecutive year.
+In 2021, Emma was able to secure a Gold Standard award for Kitemark for the fourth consecutive year and in 2022, we achieved PLATINUM status.
 Over the past several years, she worked hard to ensure she met a target of over 50% of the school partaking in an after school club.
 She has listened to children to provide a range of clubs that they like and she has made sure the resources are easily accessible for all.

-Emma is now assisted by Josh Lowther and Carson Arthur.
+Emma is assisted by Carson Arthur and Cameron Keam.
 Together, they have developed Active Play at lunchtimes, whereby all the children are encouraged to be active and take part in different activities.
 This is entirely run by the children.
 Now, the children are responsible for their own equipment and activities and we have found that this has had a huge impact on improving behaviour, not just the children’s enjoyment.
 As well as this, the children are able to learn social skills such as sharing and team work.